OpenNebula/docs/source/deployment/cloud_design/opennebula_provisioning_model.rst

 OpenNebula Provisioning Model
 ================================================================================

 In a small installation with a few hosts, you can use OpenNebula without giving much thought to infrastructure partitioning and provisioning.
 But for medium and large deployments you will probably want to provide some level of isolation and structure.

 This guide is meant for cloud architects, builders and administrators, to help them understand the OpenNebula model for managing and provisioning virtual resources.
-This model is a result of our collaboration with our user community during the last years.
+This model is a result of our collaboration with our user community throughout the life of the project.

 The Infrastructure Perspective
 ================================================================================